pymanga/pyMANGA/ResourceLib/BelowGround/Individual/FixedSalinity/FixedSalinity.md

     salinity (float float or string): either two values representing the salinity (kg/kg) range from min_x (first value) to max_x (second value) <strong>or</strong> the path to a csv file containing a time series of salinity (see description above and example below)
+    variant (string): Variant to calculate salinity reduction factor.
+Default is "bettina".
+See Notes for more information.

+Notes:
+**Variants** to calculate salinity reduction factor
+- "bettina" (default): ratio of zero-salinity and actual water potential.
+Zero-salinity water potential based on water potential difference between leaf (minimum leaf water potential) and porewater (osmotic potential).
+- "forman": exponential function based on FORMAN model by Chen and Twilley (1998)

 Examples: